UK Industry Fast Facts

 Agriculture, Forestry & Fishing

-• UK farmers have warned of crops rotting in the ground after an exceptionally wet start to 2026.
-In southern England, the Financial Times reports that in Reading, where more than 100 global climate scientists met this week, rain has fallen for 32 consecutive days, the longest continuous spell in records going back a century.
+• UK farmers had warned of crops rotting in the ground after an exceptionally wet start to 2026.
+In southern England, the Financial Times reported in February 2026 that in Reading, where more than 100 global climate scientists met this week, rain had fallen for 32 consecutive days, the longest continuous spell in records going back a century.
+Some concerns have now been eased after the Met Office revealed that large parts of the UK experienced below-average rainfall in March 2026.
+While the data shows that last winter was generally wetter than the 2024-25 winter, AHDB states that these dry conditions have prevented a complete winter washout.

 Mining